open-mmlab/mmyolo/docs/en/algorithm_descriptions/yolov5_description.md

 MixUp, similar to Mosaic, is also a hybrid image augmentation.
 It randomly selects another image and mixes the two images together.
 There are various ways to do this, and the typical approach is to either stitch the label together directly or mix the label using `alpha` method.
 The original author's approach is straightforward: the label is directly stitched, and the images are mixed by distributional sampling.

-Note: **In YOLOv5's implementation of MixUP, the other random image must be processed by Mosaic+RandomAffine before the mixing process.** This may not be the same as implementations in other open-sourced libraries.
+Note: **In YOLOv5's implementation of MixUP, the other random image must be processed by Mosaic+RandomAffine before the mixing process.** This may not be the same as implementations in other open-source libraries.

 #### 1.1.4 Image blur and other augmentations